 You’ll also want to have a small, insulated cooler, along with some ice packs.
 As long as the ice packs stay cold, then you can store it in the bag for 24 hours.
 Once you get back home, put it in the refrigerator and it can be stored for 4-5 days.
 If you don’t plan to use it in that time frame, then lay it flat in your freezer.
 Breastmilk can remain in your freezer for up to 12 months.

-Feeding your baby is about as natural as giving birth.
+Feeding your baby, by either breastfeeding or pumping breast milk, is about as natural as giving birth.
 Your body was designed to do it.
 I know that it doesn’t always work for everyone, and that’s OK too.

 You can do this!

 You should feel like you have the freedom to be your own person.
 Get out of the house without the baby and do not feel guilty.
 Oftentimes, you will come back refreshed and renewed.

 MORE Helpful Breastfeeding/Pumping Tips